-In-person: One Colloquium meeting every Tuesday, in CCC 1205, from 3:30-4:50 pm.
-Colloquium meetings combine lectures by the instructors and occasional guest speakers; panels; small break-out group projects; discussions; and more.
+In-person: One Colloquium meeting every Monday, in CCC 1205, from 3:30-4:50 pm.
+Colloquium meetings combine lectures by the instructors and occasional guest speakers; panels; small break-out group projects; discussions; student group presentations; simulations; and more.

-Out-of-class: One required Service Day (Friday August 25), one required Metro Scavenger Hunt (tentatively schedule for Sunday September 17), and one required Excursion (variable dates throughout the semester).
+Out-of-class: One required Excursion (variable dates throughout the semester).

 Attendance is especially important.
 We meet only once a week.
 Generally speaking, the Colloquium asks for less out-of-class time (for example, long readings and homework problems) than many courses, so our time together is important.
 Co-curricular experiences will be less meaningful if you miss class.
 An entire topic/issue/question might be covered during a single class.
 Absence means that the work you complete (and more importantly, your understanding of the concepts) will necessarily suffer from having missed discussion, in-class exercises, and the opportunity to ask questions.
+Furthermore, there will be several occasions this semester when each of you will be responsible for presenting information (either to a small group or to the class as a whole.)
 The University's policy on attendance is detailed here but pay particular attention to the requirement that you keep the instructors and TAs up-to-date on absences both anticipated and resulting from illness and emergency.